This article applies to Hire users with cognitive access in the PI2 platform.

 Cognitive Target Fit

-View the candidate's exact cognitive score, as well as how that score compares to the the job's target score.
+View the candidate's exact cognitive score, as well as how that score compares to the job's target score.

 Expand the "Cognitive Subscores" section, and you'll see a summary of the candidate's cognitive results in relation to three question categories: verbal, numeric, and abstract reasoning.